Discover the different ways you will learn throughout the academic year.

 Changes to your studies

-If you are thinking about a change to your studies, our Student Centre has information about issues, groups and services both on and off campus.
+If you are thinking about a change to your course, the Student Centre has information about issues, groups and services both on and off campus.

 Our staff can also provide you with advice on your studies, helping you deal with any concerns and providing information if you are considering making any changes.